 When Gutenberg set to work on his vision of a faster printing method, a traditional way of printing books was already available.
 Called the block printing method, this method was very slow.

 Europe was on the verge of discovering its rich Greek and Roman heritage at the time when the Gutenberg Press was invented.
-The Press revolutionised the printing of books and spurred on a movement which would make the printed book no longer a luxury of the intellectual circles and the nobility but a regular part of a common man’s life.
+The Press revolutionized the printing of books and spurred on a movement that would make the printed book no longer a luxury of the intellectual circles and the nobility but a regular part of a common man’s life.

-Such democratisation of knowledge led to a flowering of new ideas.
-In time, these would lead to the establishment of democracy, the articulation of humane principles emphasising equality and a flurry of intellectual activities throughout the Continent.
+Such democratization of knowledge led to a flowering of new ideas.
+In time, these would lead to the establishment of democracy, the articulation of humane principles emphasizing equality, and a flurry of intellectual activities throughout the Continent.

 Learn More about the Gutenberg Press and the Renaissance at Wikipedia